Databricks hero backdrop - 160 Spear Street, San Francisco

-Right now, there are 29 verified questions from the last 14 days sitting in our database — the same questions Databricks is asking candidates this week.
-Most applicants will never see them.
+32 verified questions from the last 14 days, the same ones Databricks is asking candidates this week.
+Most applicants never see them.

 Engineers using this